gehanstedt/work-day-scheduler/README.md

         * standardDayBegin
         * standardDayEnd
 * The current hour is displayed in red.
 Previous hours are in gray.
 Future hours are in green.
 * The user can click and enter text in the large field to the right of the hour.
-After entering, the user can click the Save icon to save that hour's data to localStorage.
+After entering, the user can click the Save icon (blue button with floppy disk icon) to save that hour's data to localStorage.
+    * Floppy disk reference, for those that don't know...  https://en.wikipedia.org/wiki/Floppy_disk
 * When reloaded, the schedule will remember all values that were previously entered.

 ## Website